bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 | `tdClass` | String or Array | Class name (or array of class names) to add to data `<td>` cells in the column
 | `thStyle` | Object | JavaScript object representing CSS styles you would like to apply to the table field `<th>`

+Notes:
-*Field properties, if not present, default to null*
+ - Field properties, if not present, default to null unless otherwise stated above.
+ - `thClass` and `tdClass` will not work with classes that are defined in scoped CSS

-For information on the syntax supported by `thStyle`, see [Class and Style Bindings](https://vuejs.org/v2/guide/class-and-style.html#Binding-Inline-Styles) in the Vue.js guide.
+ - For information on the syntax supported by `thStyle`, see [Class and Style Bindings](https://vuejs.org/v2/guide/class-and-style.html#Binding-Inline-Styles) in the Vue.js guide.

-Any additional properties added to the field objects will be left intact - so you can access them via the named scoped slots for custom data, header, and footer rendering.
+ - Any additional properties added to the field objects will be left intact - so you can access them via the named scoped slots for custom data, header, and footer rendering.

 ### Items (record data)